ciborg971/OpenGloves-Firmware-Protoboard/README.md

 # Firmware
 Follow the instruction from LucidGloves, except use the firmware files in this repository.

-Open the firmware files located in the firmware/lucidgloves-firmware folder.
+Open the firmware files located in the open-gloves folder.
-By default the firmware is configured for an arduino nano using serial.
+By default the firmware is configured for an arduino ESP32 using serial.
-To configure the firmware, change the defines in the lucidgloves-firmware.ino file.
+To configure the firmware, change the defines in the Config.h file.

 **Configuration instructions are here: [Configuration Instructions](https://github.com/LucidVR/lucidgloves/wiki/Firmware-Setup-and-Customization-Tutorial/).**